NZ Herald

 They are also expected to exclude gold, although a clarification by US customs authorities made public last week caused concern that certain gold bars might still be targeted.

-Trump on Monday said that gold imports will not face additional tariffs, without providing further details.
+Trump said on Monday that gold imports will not face additional tariffs, without providing further details.

-The US President has taken separate aim at individual countries such as Brazil over the trial of former President Jair Bolsonaro, who is accused of planning a coup, and India over its purchase of Russian oil.
+The President has taken separate aim at individual countries such as Brazil over the trial of former President Jair Bolsonaro, who is accused of planning a coup, and India over its purchase of Russian oil.

 Canada and Mexico come under a different tariff regime.